 2. Statutory Companies

-A special act of parliament incorporates statutory companies.
+A particular act of parliament incorporates statutory companies.
 The Treasury provides the company’s initial capital.

 A statutory company has no shareholders.
-However, a statutory company should also make profits and operate under the stated commercial laws.
+However, a regulatory company should also make profits and operate under the stated commercial laws.

 In case of making losses, the government may come to its aid when in debt.
 A creditor, however, can not make an application to a court for a statutory company to be dissolved.